 Conservation Technical Assistance (CTA) Program can assist land users with aquatic resource assessment, practice design, aquatic resource monitoring, or follow-up of installed practices.
 Program does not include financial or cost-share assistance related to use of aquatic natural resources and aquatic natural resource management decisions.
 CTA Program functions through a national network of locally-based professional conservationists.

-Conservation of Private Grazing Land (CPGL) initiative ensures that technical, educational, and related assistance is provided to those who own private grazing lands.
+Grazing Land Conservation Initiative (GLCI) initiative ensures that technical, educational, and related assistance is provided to those who own private grazing lands.
 Focus areas include: better grazing land management; protecting soil from erosive wind and water; using more energy-efficient ways to produce food and fiber; conserving water; providing habitat for wildlife; sustaining forage and grazing plants; using plants to sequester greenhouse gases and increase soil organic matter; and using grazing lands as a source of biomass energy and raw materials for industrial products.
 Technical assistance program; no financial assistance available.

 Farm Wildlife Habitat Program provides free technical assistance to landowners and managers desiring to improve their farmland, woodland, or recreational properties while improving the value to wildlife.